 From 1984 to 1990 Professor Shakhashiri served as Assistant Director of the National Science Foundation for Science and Engineering Education.
-As the NSF chief education officer he presided over the rebuilding of all the NSF efforts in science and engineering education after they had been essentially eliminated in the early 1980s.
-His leadership and effectiveness in developing and implementing national programs in science and engineering education became legend and have helped set the annual NSF education budget at its current level of \$900 million.
+As the NSF chief education officer he presided over the rebuilding of all the NSF efforts in science and engineering education after they had been essentially eliminated in the early 1980's.
+His leadership and effectiveness in developing and implementing national programs in science and engineering educatioan became legend and have helped set the annual NSF education budget at its current level of \$900 million.
 His NSF strategic plan launched the systemic initiatives and most of the other NSF education programs of the last decades.

-Among his more than 25 awards are the 1977 Kiekhofer Distinguished Teaching Award from UW-Madison, and the 1979 Manufacturing Chemists Association Catalyst Award.
+Among his over 25 awards are the 1977 Kiekhofer Distinguished Teaching Award from UW-Madison, and the 1979 Manufacturing Chemists Association Catalyst Award.
 He is the youngest recipient of two of the American Chemical Society's most coveted recognitions-the James Flack Norris Award for Outstanding Achievement in the Teaching of Chemistry (1983) and the ACS Award in Chemical Education (1986).
 In 1995 he was cited in the Year Book of Encyclopaedia Britannica as the "dean" of lecture demonstrators in America.
 He is the recipient of five honorary doctoral degrees.

-The American Association for the Advancement of Science, which is the world's largest general scientific organization, awarded Dr. Shakhashiri the 2002 AAAS award for "Public Understanding of Science and Technology" for his tireless efforts to improve public understanding and appreciation of science and technology and for his outstanding contributions to the "popularization of science."
+The American Association for the Advancement of Science, which is the world's largest general scientific organization, has just announced that Dr. Shakhashiri will receive the 2003 AAAS award for "Public Understanding of Science and Technology" for his tireless efforts to improve public understanding and appreciation of science and technology and for his outstanding contributions to the "popularization of science."